 About Periods – For girls/women with learning difficulty or disability

-You may download and print one copy of this brochure from our website for your reference and for your own private use.
-If you require multiple copies, please order through our online shop and submit with your payment.PDF of Brochure
+You may download and print one copy of this brochure from FPQ’s website for personal and non-commercial purposes only.
+If you require multiple copies of the brochure for non-commercial purposes, please order the copies through FPQ’s online shop and submit with your payment.PDF of Brochure

 Puberty and periods